13 Types of Runners – Which One Are You?

 Type Runner No 4 – The Weight Loss Runner ⚖️

-Whether you just want to tone up or lose the actual body fat, running is an excellent form of exercise for weight loss.
+Whether you just want to tone up or are running to lose the actual body fat, running is an excellent form of exercise for weight loss.
 Calories will fly like confetti, they will continue to burn even after the workout and running is known to be the belly’s fat mortal enemy.

 The Weight Loss Runner knows that.